Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

 - **Subnet masks** help determine if a packet stays within a subnet or must be routed.
 - **Default gateways** are used when the destination is **outside the local subnet**.
 - **Routers make inter-subnet communication possible** by forwarding packets accordingly.
-- Understanding subnets is crucial for **efficient network design and troubleshooting**
+- Understanding subnets is crucial for **efficient network design and troubleshooting**.